By Todd Miller - December 6, 2017

 A soft target is a location or place that is vulnerable due to its lack of security or protection, though is often populated by groups of people.
 To understand the threats posed to soft targets, it's important to identify what makes them susceptible to intimidation and acts of violence and terrorism.

-Examples of soft target locations include libraries, schools, malls, movie theaters, houses of worship, as well as public venues and events.
+Examples of soft target locations include libraries, malls, movie theaters, and houses of worship, as well as public venues and events.
 Each location allows public access to anyone who wishes to enter.

 On the other hand, an example of a soft target that transitions into a hard target is the airport.
 In most airports, the check-in and baggage claim areas are widely accessible to the public making them both more susceptible to violent activity.
 The airport becomes a hard target location to travelers only once they've made it past the point of security.
 The standard airport security process in the United States includes full-body scanners and/or metal detectors and a thorough search of all traveler belongings through computer tomography (CT) scanners.

-Soft target locations are mostly at risk for its welcoming environment.
-It opens the possibility of welcoming the wrong people, and the risk of violence is particularly high in places where modern conflict is apparent, such as churches, synagogues, and mosques.
+Soft target locations are mostly at risk for their welcoming environments.
+They open the possibility of welcoming the wrong people, and the risk of violence is particularly high in places where modern conflict is apparent, such as churches, synagogues, and mosques.
 Sadly, in the case of Sutherland Springs, TX, several families with adults and children were in attendance for the Sunday morning service when a lone gunman stormed through the door with a semi-automatic rifle, claiming the lives of 24 people and injuring 26 others.

 "People may go to a house of worship and have a mindset that it’s not going to happen here,” former law enforcement officer Marianne Alvarez told the Huffington Post.
 “It’s a place where you feel safe.
 It’s a sanctuary.
 [If an attack does occur] it’s a huge shock and they might freeze.”

-No one person can be solely responsible for hardening of a soft target location.
+No one person can be solely responsible for hardening soft target locations.
 To be successful in this initiative, there must be a never-ending commitment from law enforcement, community officials, employers, event coordinators, and public citizens alike.
-Here are proven strategies that can be applied by the whole community to enhance the security at soft target locations.
+Here are proven strategies that can be applied by the whole community to enhance security at soft target locations.

-There are examples to suggest this strategy works.
+There are examples to suggest this strategy for hardening soft target locations works.
 For instance, the gunman that attacked churchgoers in Colorado Springs in 2007 was shot and killed by an armed security member inside the church.
 Other states, including Mississippi, are following Texas’s lead to reduce the requirements needed to hire staff armed security in a house of worship.

-Gun-related incidents aren’t the only challenge that cities are facing when it comes to keeping soft targets safe.
+Gun-related incidents aren’t the only challenge that cities are facing when it comes to hardening soft target locations.
 In New York, the Transportation Security Administration has issued a warning to the trucking industry and areas that might be impacted that large vehicles are being used to as weapons.
 The city has also put up larger barriers between pedestrian areas and the streets of the city, and upped security detail in high-density pedestrian areas during high profile events.